FoalTS/foal/docs/docs/common/validation-and-sanitization.md

+---
+title: Validation & Sanitization
+---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Input Validation & Sanitization

 > You are reading the documentation for version 2 of FoalTS.
 Instructions for upgrading to this version are available [here](../upgrade-to-v2/README.md).
 The old documentation can be found [here](https://github.com/FoalTS/foal/tree/v1.x/docs).